Rajasthan Cab

 The pilgrimage depends on proper packing.
 Come with warm-caps, jackets, sweaters, thermals, gloves, woolly caps, even in summer.
 Wear good trekking shoes.
 Other necessities are rain gear, sunscreen, sunglasses, personal toiletries, basic first-aid, reusable water bottles, energy bars and valuable documents like ID proofs and registration slips.
 A power bank, a walking stick, and a small backpack will also be quite handy during the trip.

 Darshan and Aarti are slightly different in each dham, but this depends on the weather and season.
-In general, temples are open in the morning, approximately 4:00 - 5:00 AM and are closed at about 8:00 - 9:00 PM.
+In general, temples are open in the morning, approximately 4:00 -5:00 AM and are closed at about 8:00-9:00 PM.
 Breaks in between are normally observed.
 The most spiritually enriching moment to visit the temples is the morning and evening aartis.
-Badrinath and Kedarnath are particularly famous for their non-violent evening aartis.
+Badrinath and Kedarnath are particularly famous in their non-violent evening aartis.
 Visiting the temple, pilgrims are advised to look at local announcements or ask the administration of the temple to provide the precise schedule of their events.

 By road, the Char Dham Yatra is a perfect journey for pilgrims who desire the classic, cost-effective and scenic experience.
 It enables tourists to go to towns, temples and natural features throughout the route.
 Road transportation is better for families and those who would prefer a more immersive experience.